ParRes/Kernels/README.md

 MPI+OpenMP,
 [OpenSHMEM](http://openshmem.org/), UPC, and
 [Grappa](http://grappa.io/),
+Fortran with Co-Arrays,
-as well as two new variations of MPI:
+as well as three new variations of MPI:
   1. MPI with one-sided communications (MPIRMA)
-  2. MPI with direct use of shared memory inside coherency domains (MPISHM) These extensions are not yet complete.
+  2. MPI with direct use of shared memory inside coherency domains (MPISHM)
+  3. MPI with OpenMP inside coherency domains (MPIOPENMP) These extensions are not yet complete.

 ## Global make